Working on a tight budget with the holiday season fast approaching? Here are some of the best free things to do this November in the Denver area!

 Nov.
 4 & 8

 The Denver Zoo offers only a handful of free admission days throughout the year.
 This year, after months without, we have two coming up on November 4th and 8th.
-These don’t happen very often so make sure to take advantage while they’re offering them.
+These don’t happen very often so make sure to take advantage of them while you can!

 Combining two of the coolest things around, LEGOs and libraries, the LEGO challenge is just that.
 A place where budding architects, engineers, artists, and more can put their building skills to the test.
 Kids can compete alone or in a team, and are competing for an unspecified “exciting prize.”
 While this particular event stands out, the Lakewood Library has an after school activity every Tuesday.
 And, because it’s a library, they’re all free.

 From 4 – 8 pm on the first Tuesday of every month the Children’s museum Marisco Campus is free to enter.
-From their website “Families can play for FREE the first Tuesday of every month from 4 – 8 pm.
+From their website: “Families can play for FREE the first Tuesday of every month from 4 – 8 pm.
 Create in The Art Studio, power a hot air balloon or make giant bubbles.
 There is always something new to explore!”
-NEEDS EDIT

 Four Mile Historic Park – Free Day